oovaa/bro/README.md

   - [Configuration](#configuration)
   - [Uninstall](#uninstall)

 ## Installation

-To install the CLI tool, follow these steps:
+To install the CLI tool:

 1. Clone the repository:
     ```sh